-Rachel Maby is a mezzo-soprano from London who is currently studying for a masters in vocal performance at Trinity Laban conservatoire of music and dance, having graduated from the the prestigious Joint Course at the Royal Northern College of Music (RNCM) and University of Manchester (UoM) in 2015 with a 1st performance diploma in voice and a 2:1 Bachelor of Music (GRNCM).
-She performs and teaches a vast array of repertoire, focussing on developing vocal versatility in classical, jazz and contemporary music.
+Rachel Maby is a mezzo-soprano from London who is currently studying for a Masters in vocal performance at Trinity Laban conservatoire of music and dance, having graduated from the the prestigious Joint Course at the Royal Northern College of Music (RNCM) and University of Manchester (UoM) in 2015 with a 1st performance diploma in voice and a 2:1 Bachelor of Music (GRNCM).
+She performs a vast array of repertoire, with a focus on opera and contemporary chamber music.

 Rachel has worked as an opera singer with notable companies and orchestras, which include Constella OperaBallet, Helios Collective, Nottingham Philhamonic Orchestra, Baseless Fabric Theatre and Asyla Ensemble.
-Operatic roles include 'Mélisande' in the final act of Pelléas et Mélisande by Debussy with the Asyla ensemble; 'Delilah' in Sideshows one-woman opera-ballet by Leo Geyer (Grimeborn Opera Festival, Tête à Tête Opera festival, Edinburgh Festival); 'Charlotte' in Glasstown opera-ballet excerpt by Leo Geyer (Arts Theatre, Leicester Square); Marthe in Faust excerpt by Gounod (RNCM Opera Theatre); 'Malika' in Lakme excerpt by Delibes with the Nottingham Philharmonic Orchestra (cond.
+Operatic roles include 'Lucreita' in The Rape of Lucretia by Benjamin Britten (Stratford Circus, July 2018); 'Enfant' in L'enfant et les sortlièges by Ravel (Blackheath Concert Hall); 'Delilah' and 'Palm Reader' in Sideshows one-woman opera-ballet by Leo Geyer (Lilian Bayllis Studio, Grimeborn Opera Festival, Tête à Tête Opera festival, Edinburgh Festival); 'Charlotte' in Glasstown opera-ballet excerpt by Leo Geyer (Arts Theatre, Leicester Square); 'Marthe' in Faust excerpt by Gounod (RNCM Opera Theatre); 'Malika' in Lakme excerpt by Delibes with the Nottingham Philharmonic Orchestra (cond.
 Mark Heron at the Nottingham Concert Hall); Jou Jou in The Merry Widow by Franz Lehar (cond.
 Clark Rundell at the RNCM Opera Theatre) and 'Cupid' in Venus and Adonis by John Blow (Martin Harris Centre).

 Rachel is also an experienced choral singer and alumni of the Genesis Sixteen (cond.
 Harry Christophers and Eamonn Dougan) and Manchester Singers (which she co-founded).
 She currently sings with the Trinity Laban Chamber Choir (cond.
 Stephen Jackson).
 She has perviously sung with Icosa chamber choir (cond.
 Luke Mather), as choral scholar at St Mary-of-the-Angel's in Nottinghill; Ad Solem chamber choir (cond.
 Dave Young and Robert Brooks), RNCM Chamber Choir (cond.
 Jamie Burton) and the London Vocal Project (cond.
 Pete Churchill).
-Choral performance highlights include Oliver Beer's Resonance Project at the Thaddaeus Ropac Gallery in Mayfair; Fauré's Requiem with the Sixteen at the Bridgewater Hall (cond.
+Choral performance highlights Fauré's Requiem with the Sixteen at the Bridgewater Hall (cond.
 Harry Christophers); Sounds Sublime Festival at St Martin-in-the-Field's with Manchester Singers; Handel's Dixit Dominus at the Dora Stoutzker Hall with Genesis Sixteen (cond.
 Eamonn Dougan and Harry Christophers); Beethoven's Symphony No. 9 at the Bridgewater Hall with RNCM Chamber Choir(cond.
 Mark Shanahan); Britten's A Midsummer Night's Dream with RNCM Chamber Choir (cond.
 Mark Elder) and John Dankworth's Final Concert at the Royal Festival Hall with the London Vocal Project (cond.
 Pete Churchill).

 Rachel also has a strong jazz background - she started her formal jazz training aged 16, when she became the only jazz singer to study on the Junior Jazz Programme at the Royal Academy of Music, lead by trumpeter Nick Smart and pianist Simon Colam.
 At 19, she won third prize in the Finsterwalde International Jazz Singing Competition.
 Since then, she has collaborated and performed with a number of jazz groups and acclaimed jazz musicians, most notably Soweto Kinch (saxophonist/rapper), the Manchester Jazz Collective, Johnny Hunter (drummer), Kyran Matthews (saxophonist), Hugo Corbin (guitarist) and Giovanni Cacioppo (guitarist).
 Jazz performance highlights include the Grahamstown South Africa Jazz Festival with Soweto Kinch; singing alongside trumpeter Kenny Wheeler at Ronnie Scott's with the RAM Junior Jazz Band and singing with the London Vocal Project alongside Cleo Laine and John Dankworth in the acclaimed clarinnetist's final concert at the Royal Festival Hall.